Beyond Normalization: Rethinking the Partition Function as a Difficulty Scheduler for RLVR: Experiments

 \paragraph{Progression of Question Difficulty During Training.} Figure~\ref{fig:train_acc} shows the evolution of the mean difficulty of sampled question prompts over the course of training.
 For the MATH dataset, we utilize the human-annotated difficulty labels, which range from level 1, indicating the simplest questions, to level 5, indicating the most complex questions.
 For DeepScaleR, which does not have human-annotated difficulty labels, we use the difficulty labels from \citet{shi2025efficientreinforcementfinetuningadaptive}, defined as 1 - pass@1 accuracy computed over all questions using the Qwen2.5-Math-7B model.
 Without adaptive prompt selection, the mean difficulty remains constant throughout training.
 However, with adaptive prompt selection guided by partition function–guided accuracy estimates, the mean difficulties progressively increase, shifting toward harder questions as the model improves.
+At latter stages of training, PACED-RL selectively trains on the hardest subsets of the dataset.
 This trend is expected, as a question regarded as having intermediate difficulty in earlier parts of training is likely to become easier for the policy as training progresses.